+CC.
 23. Rejection of Individual Bids.

-- a.
+- 1. a.
 General.
-The Purchasing Manager may reject wholly or in part, any Bid not in substantial compliance with all prescribed solicitation procedures and requirements, and may reject for good cause any Bid upon a written finding by the Purchasing Manager that it is in the public interest to do so. - b.
+The Purchasing Manager may reject wholly or in part, any Bid not in substantial compliance with all prescribed solicitation procedures and requirements, and may reject for good cause any Bid upon a written finding by the Purchasing Manager that it is in the public interest to do so. - 2. b.
 Reasons for Rejection.
-The Purchasing Manager may in his or her discretion reject any Bid wholly or in part upon a written finding that: - i.
-The Bidder has not prequalified under or is disqualified under these Rules; - ii.
-The Bidder is not currently registered with the Construction Contractors Board (CCB) or otherwise licensed as required;
+The Purchasing Manager may in his or her discretion reject any Bid wholly or in part upon a written finding that: - a.
+The Bidder has not prequalified under or is disqualified under these Rules; - b. ii.
+The Bidder is not currently registered with the Construction Contractors Board (CCB) or otherwise licensed as required; - c. iii.
+The CCB has declared the Bidder not qualified under ORS 701.227, the Commissioner of the Bureau of Labor and Industries has declared the Bidder ineligible under ORS 701.227279C.860 or the Bidder has been otherwise Disqualified or Debarred by the Board; - d. iv.
+The Bid is nonresponsive, i.e., the Bid does not conform in all material respects to the Bid Documents, including all prescribed procedures and special requirements including without limitation satisfactory completion of MWESB outreach and compliance forms completion;

-- iii.
-The Commissioner of the Bureau of Labor and Industries has declared the Bidder ineligible under ORS 701.227; - iv.
-The Bid is nonresponsive, i.e., the Bid does not conform in all material respects to the Bid Documents, including all prescribed procedures and special requirements including without limitation satisfactory completion of MWESB outreach and compliance forms completion; - v.
-The Bid takes exception to the specifications or other terms and conditions, or is contingent upon the Commission's acceptance of different or additional specifications or terms and conditions; - vi.
-The supply, service or construction item offered is unacceptable due to failure to meet the requirements of the Bid Documents; - vii.
-The Bidder is nonresponsible, i.e., has not satisfied or is not capable of satisfying the Standards of Responsibility; - viii.
-A court of competent jurisdiction has determined or the Commission or other agency has determined in writing that the Bidder has committed or engaged in fraud, misrepresentation, price-rigging, unlawful anti-competitive conduct or similar behavior within five years of submitting the Bid; - ix.
-A court of competent jurisdiction has determined or the Commission or other agency has determined in writing that the Bidder is responsible for more than one breach of a public or private Contract within three years of submitting the Bid; - x.
-The Bid security, if required, has not been submitted or properly signed as provided in the Bid Documents; - xi.
-The Bidder has not met the Disparity Program requirements, if any, and has not made a good faith effort in accordance with the Contract solicitation requirements, ORS 279A.100 and these Rules; - xii.
-The Bidder has failed to provide the nondiscrimination certification:

-- xiii.
-Other circumstances relevant to the Bid, or Bidder, indicate that acceptance of the Bid may impair the integrity of the selection process or result in an imprudent Contract; or - xiv.
-The Bidder has not met other Policy and Program compliance requirements as set forth in the Contract Solicitation Documents or these Rules. - c.
+- e. v.
+The BidBidder takes exception to the specifications or other terms and conditions, or is contingent upon the Commission's acceptance of different or additional specifications or terms and conditions; - vi.
+The supply, service or construction item offered is unacceptable due to failure to meet the requirements of the Bid Documents; - g. vii.
+The Bidder is nonresponsible, i.e., has not satisfied or is not capable of satisfying the Standards of Responsibility; - h. viii.
+A court of competent jurisdiction has determined or the Commission or other agency has determined in writing that the Bidder has committed or engaged in fraud, misrepresentation, price-rigging, unlawful anti-competitive conduct or similar behavior within five (5) years of submitting the Bid; - ix.
+A court of competent jurisdiction has determined or the Commission or other agency has determined in writing that the Bidder is responsible for more than one breach of a public or private Contract within three (3) years of submitting the Bid; - i.
+X. The Bid security, if required, has not been submitted or properly signed as provided in the Bid Documents; - xi.
+The Bidder has not met the Disparity Program requirements, if any, and has not made a good faith effort in accordance with the Contract solicitation requirements, ORS 279A.100 and these Rules; - k. xii.
+The Bidder has failed to provide the nondiscrimination certification; - l. xiii.
+Other circumstances relevant to the Bid, or Bidder, indicate that acceptance of the Bid may impair the integrity of the selection process or result in an imprudent Contract; or - m. xiv.
+The Bidder has not met other Policy and Program compliance requirements as set forth in the Contract Solicitation Documents or these Rules. - 3. e.
 Form of Business Entity.
 For purposes of this Rule, the Purchasing Manager may investigate any Bidder submitting a Bid so that previously disqualified Bidders or their officers and directors, or principal owners may not, by subterfuge, change of ownership, or other adjustments in formal appearance, avoid application of this Rule or of the disqualification provision of these Rules.